Nauru President praises GCF move to streamlined approval

-“This will solve a lot of our problems,” said President Waqa, the incoming chair of the Pacific Islands Forum, during a high-level visit by Pacific Island state representatives to the GCF headquarters in Songdo, South Korea.
+“This will solve a lot of our problems,” said President Waqa, the incoming chair of the Pacific Islands Forum, during a high-level visit by Pacific Island state representatives to the GCF headquarters in Songdo, Republic of Korea.

 Last month, GCF introduced a new streamlined approval process for countries to apply for GCF support for certain small-scale adaptation and mitigation projects with funding from the GCF of up to USD 10 million per project.

 The 30-member delegation of Pacific Island representatives, led by President Waqa, met with GCF staff to learn more about climate finance opportunities for low-lying states on the frontline of climate change, as well as highlighting their regional needs.

 GCF Deputy Executive Director ad interim Javier Manzanares noted GCF’s close cooperation with Pacific Island states, which currently account for 11 percent of the Fund’s project portfolio – amounting to eight projects totalling USD 282 million.